charlie0129/batt/README.md

 ## But macOS have similar features built-in, is it?

 Yes, macOS have optimized battery charging.
 It will try to find out your charging and working schedule and prohibits charging above 80% for a couple of hours overnight.
 However, if you have an un-regular schedule, this will simply not work.
-Also, you lose predictability (which I value a lot) about your computer's behavior.
-By letting macOS decide for you, you cannot control when to charge or when not to charge.
+Also, you lose predictability (which I value a lot) about your computer's behavior, i.e., by letting macOS decide for you, you, the one who knows your schedule the best, cannot control when to charge or when not to charge.

 `batt` can make sure your computer does exactly what you want.
 You can set a maximum charge level, and it will stop charging when the battery reaches that level.
 Therefore, it is recommended to disable macOS's optimized charging when using `batt`.